GreedyWang/bulldog2011.github.com/source/_posts/2013-03-29-pico-tutorial-3-hello-ebay-finding.markdown

 A few comments about the codegen options:

 >* I have added a prefix `Finding_` as codegen option, such that all interfaces/types generated will be prefixed.
-Adding prefix to Objective-C types is a recommended best practice to avoid possible type name confict with code generated from other services, for example, eBay has a couple of SOA services, and they share a few commons types, without prefixing, you will get confict if you use two or more eBay SOA services in one application.
+Adding prefix to Objective-C types is a recommended best practice to avoid possible type name conflict with code generated from other services, for example, eBay has a couple of SOA services, and they share a few commons types, without prefixing, you may get conflict if you use two or more eBay SOA services in one application.
-* I have added a special `-ebaysoa` codegen option, this is because eBay Finding service needs a per-call operation name HTTP header, I added this special flag in the code generator to let it generate the header form me, since I don't want to add this header everytime I call an eBay Finding service, so this is just a special flag for eBay SOA services and for demo, or a hidden feature, not a generic codegen option.
+* I have added a special `-ebaysoa` codegen option, this is because eBay Finding service needs a per-call operation name HTTP header, I added this special flag in the code generator to let it generate the header for me, since I don't want to add this header everytime I call an eBay Finding service, so this is just a special flag for eBay SOA services and for demo, or a hidden feature, not a generic codegen option.

 ##Step 2 - Create New iOS Project, Add Pico Library and Generated Proxy into Your Project